Anonymous may refer to any of the following:

 The group has been associated with DDoS and other attacks that have targeted corporate, government, and religious websites that it feels contributes to Internet censorship and injustice.
 Such targets include the Church of Scientology, the Motion Picture and Recording Associations, MasterCard, PayPal, Sony, Visa, and the Westboro Baptist Church.

-The Anonymous group has been called everything from "freedom fighters" to "cyber terrorists" even named one of the "100 most influential people" in the world by Time Magazine in 2012.
-Since the group is anonymous, it has no leader and membership is open to anyone who are willing to state they are a member of the collective.
+The Anonymous group has been called everything from "freedom fighters" to "cyber terrorists", an was even named one of the "100 most influential people" in the world by Time Magazine in 2012.
+Since the group is anonymous, it has no leader and membership is open to anyone who is willing to state they are a member of the collective.
 The few rules that the group does have include not disclosing one's identity, not talking about the group, and never attacking the media.